montana-knight/Calling-Induced-Variants-with-RNA-Seq-Data/step0/README.md

 ![Image of FASTQC Lefthand index](https://github.com/montana-knight/spaceflight-RNAseq/blob/master/step0/images/FASTQC%20--%20Leftside%20index.png)

+Intuitively, the green circles with an inserted checkmark indicate the reads easily fufill the corresponding quality check, the yellow circles with an exclamation mark are a warning for the corresponding quality check, and the red with the "x" indicates bad quality.
+In the above image the sequence duplication level was the main issue for the quality report (typical with RNA-Seq data, even more typical with plant expression data since plants produce A LOT of photosynthesis related RNA on a daily basis).

 #### Step 0.2 -- Trimming

 When I ran fastqc on my raw fastq files, I noticed a warning would pop up on all of the "Per Base Sequence Content" tabs.
 The corresponding graph looked like this: